 Offshore, this creates a problem when trying to reef or drop the mainsail completely when reaching and running.
 At a minimum, batten compression causes chafe and wear at the inboard end where the batten presses against the mast.
 When eased to sail off the wind, the battens will want to poke past the mast, creating a V-shaped wrinkle.
 Each of these problems is magnified as the sail gets bigger.

 The keys to all of these issues are the batten receptacle and the type of slide used.
 Batten receptacles are the boxes that contain the batten on the luff end and connect the sail to the mast.
 They eliminate chafe and wear.
 Ideally they have a stainless steel, articulating universal joint to keep the batten from pushing forward while allowing the batten to spin independently of the slide.

 The type of slide used has an impact on how well the sail goes up and down.
 Flat slides (the most common type on newer boats) are best.
 They cannot get twisted out of line.
 Round slugs are the worst because the twisting forces will often cause them to lock up in the groove, particularly if they are smaller in diameter.
 External claw-type bronze or nickel-plated steel slides (found on older masts) are a problem too, due to the inherent friction of the claw arrangement, and the joints between the sections of track.
-On larger sails, a separate, external luff track (like Tides Marine, Antal, Harken, etc.) becomes necessary to insure easy operation.
+On larger sails, a separate, external luff track (like Tides Marine, Antal, Harken, etc.) becomes necessary to ensure easy operation.

-If some or all full-length battens are used, you must decide how to attach the sail to the mast.
+If some, or all full-length battens are used, you must decide how to attach the sail to the mast.
 Make sure to consider the headboard, which is often the chief source of difficulty.
 Over the past twenty years, a number of alternatives have been developed.
 While none is perfect for every application, with a little planning you can choose the method that does the job and fits the budget.